Complexlity/stackup-invaders/README.md

 ## Feature Addition

-I added three new features to the game play
+I added three new features to the game play:

 1. I added a third NFT minting step which signified the last level.
-Also, I deployed new contracts with new images
+Also, I deployed new contracts with new images.

-2. I added a new spaceship and bullet at thrid level.
-Where spaceship shoots three bullets rather than two
+2. I added a new spaceship look and bullet at the third upgrade level.
+Where spaceship shoots three bullets rather than two.

 3. I added an global high score.
 For every user that beats this high score, the user's address and the new high score is saved to a Redis database via a serverless function on vercel.
 Save and Load Score Code found [Here](https://github.com/Complexlity/immutable-game/blob/main/src/pages/api/scoring.js)